 When it comes to holiday decor, there are two types of people: those who go all out decking their halls (like your next-door neighbor who has every colored light and animal from the nativity scene on their front lawn) and those who prefer a more understated setup (a simple string of white lights, perhaps).
 The same rings true for holiday nail art.
-Whether you just want some festive polish shades to consider or a full-on party-ready design, we've got options for you—40, to be exact.
+Whether you just want some simple-yet-festive polish shades to consider or a full-on party-ready design, we've got 39 Christmas nails to inspire you.

 All you need is a metallic base, a striping brush and a few of your most festive shades to turn your tips into wrapping paper.